Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

-The next question is the uniqueness of the steady state with the properties described in the previous proposition.
+The next question that we address is the uniqueness of the symmetric steady state.
 Numerical observations that we have performed show that, without adding additional hypothesis on the nonlinearities, uniqueness does not hold in general.
 For this reason we assume the strong KPP conditions \eqref{eq:gstrongKPP} and \eqref{eq:fstrongKPP}.
-Moreover, we provide a different proof than the one for the analogous result in Section \ref{0section1}, which is based on PDE techniques and is inspired by \cite{BHR}.
+Moreover, we provide a different proof than the one for the analogous result in Section~\ref{0section1}, which is based on a PDE argument (see, e.g., \cite{BHR}).